noshitsherlock/umbraco-angular/README.md

 ####AngularJS
 Include angular.js and the umbraco-angular.js file (see example html).

-Start by creating your application and injecting the umbraco-angular module and configuring it.
+Start by creating your application and injecting the umbraco-angular module (located under src/scripts/umbraco.angular.js) and configuring it.

 /scripts/app/app.js
 ```javascript